-How do I make Fill in the Gaps questions?
+How do I make Fill in the Gaps or Textbox questions?

 Fill in the Gaps questions are perfect for testing how well students understand a passage of text or a topic.